fulltrucker/rtfm.evanchute.com/pages/04.modx/00.installing-modx-deprecated/docs.md

 ## Obfuscate Email Addresses

-1. Set up basic user_access.css with Email Obfuscate JavaScript (deprecated for MODx Extra that does this)
+1. Set up basic user_access.css with Email Obfuscate JavaScript (deprecated for MODX Extra that does this)